novisci/asclepias/hasklepias-templates/Templates/Features/BuildNofXOrNofYWithGap.md

                               <- Enrollment
         |--------------|
       -}
-  , f "False if a no X and Y single event and looking for gap"
+  , f "False if a no X and Y single event ClaimsSchema Text  and looking for gap"
       (1, containsConcepts ["A"], 1, 3, makeBaselineFromIndex 10, concur, isEnrollmentEvent)
       (10, 11)
       [g (8, 9)]